Hob (video game): Plot

 At the end of the game, Hob finds enough power cores to awaken one of the larger robots, which creates a bridge to reach the High Tower.
 Hob climbs the high tower, where they find the remaining three elders and the infected disciple.
 Two of the three elders are alive and uninfected, but incapacitated by the infection's plants, while the third is infected and enclosed by it.
 Hob stumbles upon a spore pod when realizing the elders are alive, and starts becoming infected.
 The infected 'queen' awakens, and uses her power to draw the infection from Hob.
 She gestures to herself and makes the sound 'woahlah', indicating a name.
 She then explains through gestures that the infection is not her, that it came from above and into her, and through her, to the planet.
 But she shows the beauty that it is capable of creating by showing the butterflies which the chrysalises have developed.
 She then offers Hob the choice of either joining her and the infection in co-existing on the planet, or siding with the other elders and destroying the infection.

 If Hob chooses the Queen, the world becomes covered with the rainbow crystalline structures, suggesting that more of it is being converted into symbiosis.
 The robot is shown post-credits opening yet another disciple chamber to try and stop the infection.

 If Hob chooses the Elders, it fights the infected disciple.
 When Hob kills the disciple the Queen accepts her fate and offers herself to be destroyed.
 Hob then takes her place on the throne as an elder.
 This destroys the infection across the planet, and the world is shown clean, with the disciples emerging from their chambers and being reunited.
 Post-credits the robot is shown finally going to sleep, accompanied by the sprites.

 Development and release

 Hob was developed by Runic Games.
 The game was announced in August 2015 at PAX Prime.
 Matt Uelmen composed the soundtrack for the game.
 The game was released on PlayStation 4 and Windows in 2017.
 This would be the final title to be developed by Runic Games, as the company closed following the release of the title.

-An enhanced version titled Hob: The Definitive Edition, published by Perfect World Entertainment and ported by Panic Button, was released for the Nintendo Switch on April 17, 2019.
+An enhanced version titled Hob: The Definitive Edition, developed by Panic Button, was released by Perfect World Entertainment for the Nintendo Switch on April 17, 2019.
+After the publisher's sale to Embracer Group, the game is currently published by Gearbox Publishing.